Kingsley Pungong

 Kingsley Pungong (born 1976), is a Cameroonian sports entrepreneur.
 Since 2009, Kingsley is the founder and CEO of Rainbow World Group and Rainbow Sports Global, an integrated media and sports company which owns properties and assets across the sports value chain.
 The group owns a Cameroonian football club, Rainbow FC, and Kenyan Football club Rainbow FC Kenya and have recently made an acquisition in Cote Divoire.
 Between 2017 and 2024, Kingsley was the owner of a Czech Republican football club, Mfk Vyskov.
 Kingsley is also the co-founder of the African Fighters League (AFL) which known to launch Dambe Warriors League in Nigeria.

 Education

 Kingsley holds a Bachelor of Laws degree from De Montfort University in England.
-He is an alumnus of The Wharton School in the U.S and holds a master's degree in history from Harvard University.
+He is an alumnus of The Wharton School in the U.S. He holds a Masters in Entrepreneurship from Judge Business School, University of Cambridge, and a Master's degree in history from Harvard University.

 Career

 Since 2007, Kingsley worked for a Californian-based international agency, Wasserman Group which is among the leading agencies for talent managing markets like National Basketball Association and the English premiere league.
 He served as head of the group's strategy for the Africa, until 2009.